Preventing and Fighting Moths Living in Your Persian and Oriental Rugs

 First, vacuum your house thoroughly.
 You will want to vacuum both the front and back of all of your rugs.
 Make sure you vacuum areas underneath furniture and behind your curtains as well.
 Take your rugs and place them in an area where they can receive direct sunlight.
 The ultraviolet rays will work quickly to kill any eggs that are still hiding in your rug.
 Don’t forget- the backside of your rug needs to be placed in direct sunlight, too.

 If you have access to a leaf blower, use one to blast air in areas where bugs nest.
 This includes under your furniture, in the corners of your closets, behind your curtains, and any other dark and quiet areas.

 Your next step will be to sanitize and wash your rug– bring your rug in for a professional cleaning.
 At Behnam Rugs, we can determine the amount of damage done to your rug and what steps should be taken next.
 Small areas can often be rewoven at a cost that would be far lower than replacement.
 Large areas can be shaved and sheared to minimize how obvious the damage to your rug is.

-Even if the foundation of your rug has been damaged by moths, there are still options.
+Even if the foundation of your rug has been damaged by these pests, there are still options.
 Behnam Rugs can permanently dye your rug to minimize how obvious any damage is.
-The moth damaged areas will be hidden by the dye.
+The damaged areas will be hidden by the dye.